Coordimap

 The most important identity field is scope_id.
 It should come from the upstream system being crawled, such as a Kubernetes cluster UID, AWS account ID, GCP project number, database system identifier, or MongoDB replica set identity.

-No. data_source_id identifies the connector record in Coordimap. scope_id identifies the real upstream system that owns the discovered assets.
+No. id identifies the data source record in Coordimap. scope_id identifies the real upstream system that owns the discovered assets.

 Can one agent configuration contain multiple data sources?